List of awards and nominations received by Xavier Dolan

-Xavier Dolan with two César Awards for Best Director and Best Editing for It's Only the End of the World.
+Dolan with two César Awards for Best Director and Best Editing for It's Only the End of the World.

 This is a list of awards and nominations for French Canadian filmmaker Xavier Dolan.
 Dolan has been awarded as a director, screenwriter, actor, editor, producer and costume designer in his films.
 He has received honours at the Cannes Film Festival, Canadian Screen Awards, Prix Iris and César Awards, as well as in other forums.

 Canada's committee for selecting submissions for the Academy Award for Best Foreign Language Film have also chosen Dolan's films I Killed My Mother for the 82nd Academy Awards and Mommy for the 87th Academy Awards; neither was nominated.
 It's Only the End of the World was submitted for the 89th Academy Awards and was shortlisted.

 Cannes Film Festival

 Dolan’s films frequently premiere at the Cannes Film Festival.